 Do I have to let the salmon marinate?

-Can I make it in the oven?
+Can I cook the salmon bites in the oven?

-You can make these salmon bites in the oven too.
+You can make these salmon bites in the oven, too.
 Preheat your oven to 400°F, add the marinaded salmon bites to a lined baking sheet, and bake for 5 – 8 minutes.

-Can I cook it on the stovetop?
+Can I sear the salmon bites on the stovetop?

 You can also make these salmon bites in a pan on the stove.
-Preheat a saute pan to medium-high, add 1 tablespoon of olive oil, then add the marinaded salmon bites.
+Preheat a saute pan to medium-high, add one tablespoon of olive oil, then add the marinaded salmon bites.
 Let the first side sear for 2 minutes, then stir and cook for another 3 – 5 minutes unit the salmon reaches your desired doneness.

 Can I use frozen salmon?

-You can certainly use frozen salmon for this recipe too.
-Simply let the frozen salmon fillets thaw in the fridge for 6 hours before cooking or leave them at room temperature for 2 hours.
+You can certainly use frozen salmon for this recipe, too.
+Simply let the frozen salmon fillets thaw in the fridge for 6 hours before cooking, or leave them at room temperature for 2 hours.
 If you are in a rush, you can thaw them in a lukewarm water bath for 30 minutes.

-Is this recipe gluten free and dairy free?
+Is this recipe gluten-free and dairy-free?

 Can I freeze cooked salmon?

 You can freeze cooked salmon for up to 6 months.
-Simply let it cool to room temperature, add it to freezer-safe tupperware or bags, and freeze.
+Let it cool to room temperature, add it to freezer-safe tupperware or bags, and freeze.
 When you are ready to enjoy, let the cooked salmon defrost in the fridge overnight or reheat it in your air fryer by following the instructions below.

-What temperature should I air fryer salmon?
+What temperature should I air fryer salmon bites?

 How to store and reheat leftovers: